Provision of (emergency) confirmatory laboratory services to FAO member countries

 Integrated and ongoing:

-See the respective websites: http://vphcap.wixsite.com/vphcap
+See the respective websites: https://vphcap.vet.cmu.ac.th/thesis.html

-Every year, the Working Group for Meat Hygiene organises a scientific conference on "Red Meat and White Meat Hygiene".
+Every year, the Working Group for Meat Hygiene organises a scientific conference on " Meat and Poultry Meat Hygiene".

 Themes covered included, among others:

 - Handling of livestock and limits of livestock production